marijnh/Eloquent-JavaScript/03_functions.md

 {{index loop, readability, mathematics}}

-This is rather close to the way mathematicians define exponentiation and arguably describes the concept in a more clearly way than the looping variant does.
+This is rather close to the way mathematicians define exponentiation and arguably describes the concept more clearly than the looping variant does.
 The function calls itself multiple times with ever smaller exponents to achieve the repeated multiplication.

 {{index [function, application], efficiency}}